aidanmclaughlin/Aidan-Bench/README.md

 **Aidan Bench is weakly correlated with Lmsys, reveals poor GPT-4o performance, and surprisingly impressive Mistral Large 2 performance.**

-Aidan Bench's champions closely (but inexactly) match my intuition for the world's best LLMs.
-Topology uses Aidan Bench to gauge the quality of products like the CLM.

 # Methodology

 We give LLMs a set of open-ended questions like the following: